 Reverse cable preacher curls

 Reverse cable preacher curls are seldom performed in the modern gym.
 However, doing them regularly can make your physique stand out because the movement mainly works the brachioradialis, which is the muscle on top (thumb-side) of the forearm that most people neglect.

 You can check out the other bicep cable exercises that we recommend if you want to see which are the most effective for building your arms.

 How effective is the preacher cable curl for building the biceps?

-The cable preacher curl retains all the benefits of the free weight version—bicep isolation, ease of microloading, comfortable arm position—but with extra emphasis on time under tension and the pump.
+The cable preacher curl retains all the benefits of the free weight version—bicep isolation, ease of microloading, comfortable arm position—but with extra emphasis on time under tension pumping your biceps to the max.

 Thanks to the constant tension of cables, your biceps get "rewarded" with more lactic acid, which in turn helps them to get closer to muscular failure, and thus closer to muscle growth itself.

 Just make sure to stick to high reps.
 If you try to go heavy, then you might feel as if you're being pulled toward the machine like a helpless piece of metal being drawn to a magnet.

 - Häkkinen, K., Kallinen, M., Linnamo, V., Pastinen, U.-M., Newton, R. U., & Kraemer, W. J. (1996).
 Neuromuscular adaptations during bilateral versus unilateral strength training in middle-aged and elderly men and women.
 Acta Physiologica Scandinavica, 158(1), 77–88. https://doi.org/10.1046/j.1365-201x.1996.523293000.x